prebid/prebid.github.io/dev-docs/modules/userId.md

             storage: {
                 type: "cookie",
                 name: "pbjs-id5id",     // create a cookie with this name
-                expires: 1              // cookie can last for 1 day to ensure it is
+                expires: 5              // cookie can last for 5 days to ensure it is
                                         // encrypted with the latest key from ID5 }
         }],